clarkkozak/Notes/ultimate-redux/README.md

 Functions

-- Assing them to a varaible
+- Assign them to a variable
 - Pass as an argument
 - Returns from other functions

-_Skiped code_
+_Skipped code_

 ### Lesson 4